bcext/cashwallet/README.md

 remote gcash instance for asynchronous blockchain queries and notifications over websockets.
 Full gcash installation instructions can be found [here](https://github.com/bcext/gcash).
-An alternative SPV mode that is compatible with gcash and Bitcoin Core is planned for a future release.
+An alternative SPV mode that is compatible with gcash and Bitcoin-ABC is planned for a future release.

 Wallet clients can use one of two RPC servers:

-  1. A legacy JSON-RPC server mostly compatible with Bitcoin Core
+  1. A legacy JSON-RPC server mostly compatible with Bitcoin-ABC

-     The JSON-RPC server exists to ease the migration of wallet applications from Core, but complete compatibility is not guaranteed.
+     The JSON-RPC server exists to ease the migration of wallet applications from Bitcoin-ABC, but complete compatibility is not guaranteed.
 Some portions of the API (and especially accounts) have to work differently due to other design decisions (mostly due to BIP0044).
 However, if you find a compatibility issue and feel that it could be reasonably supported, please